pareshR123/svg-animation/README.md

 Fundamental techniques using in CSS to create animated SVG elements.
 SVG images look perfect on any screen size and with the importance of mobile web have become increasingly popular.
 SVG allows you to create animations and take flat illustrations to a whole new level.

+* Create SVG animations using HTML & CSS
+* Should have some experience with HTML & CSS.
+Know how to use HTML tags for content and style those HTML tags using CSS classes.
+* Students should have some experience with creating websites with HTML & CSS.
+* Used CSS properties needed for SVG line animations in the browser